FAQs

 Both quartz and granite are perfectly suitable for the day-to-day practicalities of kitchen worktops, although quartz is slightly easier to maintain.
 The main benefit that quartz offers is a consistency of colour, and a greater range of light colours.
 Some people prefer their worktops to have a uniformed colour across the whole kitchen, while other people prefer the unique beauty of natural granite – it is really down to personal preference.
 Engineered quartz is also stronger than most natural granites, so for certain worktop designs (e.g. long worktops with a large sink or hob cut-out) we may recommend quartz as an alternative where natural granite might be too fragile.

-Which brands of quartz do you sell?
+Which brands of engineered quartz and mineral surfaces do you sell?

-We choose to promote Silestone, Caesarstone, Unistone and BQS quartz surfaces, and are an approved fabricator for all of these materials.
-We can also source and fabricate numerous other brands of quartz, including CRL, Nile Quartz, Fugen, Quartzforms, Cimstone, Technistone... there are many dozens of brands of quartz on the market and we can get most of them, so if you are looking for a product not listed here, please contact us!
+We choose to promote Silestone, Caesarstone, Unistone and BQS surfaces, and are an approved fabricator for all of these materials.
+We can also source and fabricate numerous other brands of quartz, including CRL, Nile Quartz, Fugen, Quartzforms, Ecotone, Cimstone, Technistone... there are many dozens of brands of quartz on the market and we can get most of them, so if you are looking for a product not listed here, please contact us!

 What colours can I choose from?